machingclee/machingclee.github.io/static/media/269-Transaction copy.4c6796dd.md

 }
 ```

-By throwing `Exception`, we let `@ControllerAdvice` to catch the error and response a standardized result to the frontemd:
+By throwing `Exception`, we let `@ControllerAdvice` to catch the error and response a standardized result to the frontend:

 ```json
 {